 The bassoon and contrabassoon are popular double-reed woodwind instruments found in orchestral, concert band, and chamber music, as well as in jazz and pop music (though not as commonly).
 A proper bassoon reed is essential to play the bassoon to its full potential.

-Since the bassoon is such a popular instrument, it's no surprise that is plenty of reed options for student, intermediate and professional bassoonists.
+Since the bassoon is such a popular instrument, it's no surprise that there are plenty of reed options for student, intermediate and professional bassoonists.

 With such a wide variety of choices, knowing the market's top brands is useful.
-Of course, the brand is far from the most important aspect though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect, though it's still worth considering for general knowledge and judgment.
 In this article, I'll share my take on the top bassoon (and contrabassoon) reed brands.